live627/xhr2-uploader/README.md

       // before the request could complete.
     });

-The name off the event directly corresponds to methods in `xhrUploadEvents`.
+The name of the event directly corresponds to methods in `xhrUploadEvents`.

+## License
+MIT